 Note: Mobile device users can only view the Whiteboard, not add content or navigate through its pages.
-Log in to the session from a desktop or laptop computer if you want to conduct a Whiteboard presentation.
-For a list of features that are supported, see Attending Sessions on Mobile Devices on page 23.
+For a list of features that are supported, see Attending Sessions on Mobile Devices on page 21.

 The Whiteboard has the following components: